Trump speaks to Congress: CNN's Reality Check Team vets the claims

 (CNN)President Donald Trump on Tuesday addressed a joint session of Congress to outline his legislative agenda, and CNN's Reality Check Team was there to vet his claims.

-The team of reporters, researchers and editors across CNN listened throughout the speech and analyzed key statements, rating them true, true but misleading, or false.
+The team of reporters, researchers and editors across CNN listened throughout the speech and analyzed key statements, rating them true, mostly true, true but misleading, or false.

 Crime